Here’s a list of frequently asked questions…

 - It usually takes five working days for cheque payments to reach your account, so make sure you leave enough time before your payment is due.

-- Remember to write your account number on the back of the cheque in case the cheque gets separated from your covering letter.
+- Please write your account number on the back of the cheque in case the cheque gets separated from your covering letter.

 - If your cheque is returned unpaid, we’ll add a fee of £6.50 to your account.
 This is to cover the cost of dealing with this.